Awalu-Levison/alx-portfolio/README.md

 - **Home Page:** Displays the app's main interface, highlighting featured tracks and playlists.
 - **Music Player:** Basic music playback functionality, including play, pause, and skip.
 - **User Profiles:** Personalized accounts for tracking playlists and favorites.
-- **Playlist Management:** Users are able to create and delete playlists.
-Add songs to playlist and playsongs from them.
 - **Search Functionality:** A search bar to locate songs and artists more easily.